abinit/abinit/doc/mkdocs-tutorials/spin.md

 (regarding our very rude methods of integration) with the previous calculation.
 Using a calculation with the same number of k points for the projected DOS, we can [plot](../documents/lesson_spin/energy_diff_fccfe.jpg) the up-down integrated dos difference for the d-channel.
 Note that there is some scatter in this graph, due to the finite number of digits (2 decimal places) of the integrated dos given in the file tspin_3o_DS3_DOS_AT0002.

 If we now look at the up and down DOS for each atom, we can see that the corner atom and the face atom possess opposite magnetizations, which roughly cancel each other.
 The density of states computed with the tetrahedron method is not as smooth as by the smearing method, and a running average allows for a better view.

 ## 4 Ferrimagnetic (not yet)

 Some materials can display a particular form of ferromagnetism, which also can be viewed as non compensated antiferromagnetism, called ferrimagnetism.
 Some atoms possess up spin and other possess down spin, but the total spin magnetization is non zero.
 This happens generally for system with different type of atoms, and sometimes in rather complicated structures such as the magnetite.

 ## 5 The spin-orbit coupling

 For heavy atoms a relativistic description of the electronic structure becomes necessary, and this can be accomplished through the relativistic LDA approximation.

 ### 5.1 Norm-conserving pseudo-potentials

-### For atoms, the Dirac equation is solved and the 2(2l+1) l-channel
+For atoms, the Dirac equation is solved and the 2(2l+1) l-channel degeneracy is lifted according to the eigenvalues of the L+S operator (l+1/2 and l-1/2 of degeneracy 2l+2 and 2l).
-degeneracy is lifted according to the eigenvalues of the L+S operator (l+1/2 and l-1/2 of degeneracy 2l+2 and 2l).
-After pseudization, the  associated wave functions can be recovered by adding to usual pseudo-potential projectors a spin-orbit term of the generic form v(r).|l,s>L.S<l,s|.
+After pseudization, the associated wave functions can be recovered by adding to usual pseudo-potential projectors a spin-orbit term of the generic form $v(r).|l,s\rangle L.S \langle l,s|$.
 Not all potentials include this additional term, but it turns out that it is the case for all the HGH type pseudopotentials.

-### In a plane wave calculation, the wavefunctions will be two components
-spinors, that is will have a spin-up and a spin-down component but these components will be coupled.
+In a plane wave calculation, the wavefunctions will be two components spinors, that is will have a spin-up and a spin-down component but these components will be coupled.
 This mean the size of the Hamiltonian matrix is quadrupled.

-### We will consider here a heavier atom than Iron: Tantalum.
+We will consider here a heavier atom than Iron: *Tantalum*.
 You will have to change the "files" file accordingly, as we here have used the
 potential: 73ta.hghsc.
 It is a HGH pseudopotential, with semicore states.
 Replace the last line of the tspin_x.files by

-###

     ../../../Psps_for_tests/73ta.hghsc

 You can copy the file ~abinit/tests/tutorial/Input/tspin_5.in in Work_spin.
 Change accordingly the file names in tspin_x.files, then run the calculation.